2010 Grand Prix motorcycle racing season: Technical regulations

-In addition, each rider can use one set of tyres (one front and one rear) that they have retained from their assignment for the following race.
-These tyres be either new or used (used tyres still have to be mounted on wheels from the last race), and the team has to inform the tyre supplier which set of tyres (one front and one rear), if any, they wish to keep for the test within two hours of the last race finish.
+In addition, each rider can use one set of tires (one front and one rear) that they have retained from their assignment for the following race.
+These tires be either new or used (used tires still have to be mounted on wheels from the last race), and the team has to inform the tire supplier which set of tires (one front and one rear), if any, they wish to keep for the test within two hours of the last race finish.